mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Full metadata for a coin' and lists specific categories (description, links, categories, market data, developer stats), providing a specific verb+resource combination that distinguishes it from siblings like coin_history (history) or get_price (price only).
+The description clearly states that the tool returns 'full metadata' for a coin and lists specific categories (description, links, categories, market data, developer stats).
+This distinguishes it from sibling tools like coin_history or get_price, which focus on narrower data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.